-FORWARD-LOOKING STATEMENTS
+CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS

-This Annual Report on Form 10-K contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-All statements other than statements of historical facts contained in this Annual Report on Form 10-K, including statements regarding our future results of operations or financial condition; business strategy and plans; expectations regarding the impact of COVID-19; market opportunity and expansion and objectives of management for future operations, including our statements regarding the benefits and timing of the roll out of new markets, products, or technology, are forward-looking statements.
-When used in this Annual Report on Form 10-K, words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "forecast", "future", "intend," "may," "might", "opportunity", "plan," "possible", "potential," "predict," "project," "should," "strategy", "strive", "target," "will," or "would", including their antonyms or other similar terms or expressions may identify forward-looking statements.
+This prospectus contains statements that are forward-looking and as such are not historical facts.
+All statements other than statements of historical facts including, statements regarding our future results of operations or financial condition; business strategy and plans; expectations regarding the impact of COVID-19; market opportunity and expansion and objectives of management for future operations including our statements regarding the benefits and timing of the roll out of new markets, products, or technology are forward-looking statements.
+When used in this prospectus, words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "forecast,", "future", "intend," "may," "might," "opportunity," "plan," "possible," "potential," "predict," "project," "should," "strategy," "strive," " target," "will," or "would", including their antonyms or other similar terms or expressions may identify forward-looking statements.
 The absence of these words does not mean that a statement is not forward-looking.